department-of-veterans-affairs/va.gov-team/products/education-data-migration/edm-sob-product-outline.md

 ## Overview
 *After you've explored the problem and through testing / hypothesis have identified the ideal solution, write up one sentence describing the solution you'll be creating.*
+Our team will fix data issues in the existing Post-9/11 Statement of Benefits (SOB) and make it available 24/7 so Veterans have access to accurate benefits informaiton.
 The Statement of Benefits (SOB) Tool is designed to provide detailed benefit utilization and entitlement information to Veterans awarded Post-9/11 GI Bill education benefits, as well as to surviving spouses or dependents utilizing transferred benefits from qualifying Veterans and active-duty service members meeting specific service criteria.

 ## Problem Statement
 *In a couple of sentences, describe the Who, What, Why, and Where of the challenge / pain point you seek to address.
 [Here's a sample problem statement definition activity you can try on your team to help generate this](https://www.atlassian.com/team-playbook/plays/problem-framing)*
-As a Veteran, I want to determine my education benefit eligibility.
+As a Veteran, I want to accurately determine my education benefit eligibility and have access to my benefits information 24/7.
-As a content resource, I want to:
-•	Ensure that SOB is enhanced to provide 24/7 access to veterans.
-As a data producer, I want to resolve login, calculation, and data issues.
+As a content resource, I want to ensure that SOB is enhanced to provide 24/7 access to Veterans As a data producer, I want to resolve login, calculation, and data issues.